The Story of Sturgeon Fishing in the NorthWest

 Why Sturgeon Fishing Is Better Than Most

-After awhile one of the rods started to bounce.
+After a while, one of the rods started to bounce.
 The guide gave it to me, and I began an almighty struggle to reel in the catch.
 He was telling me that it had to be an enormous sturgeon has it had taken more than 150 yards of line.
 At the time I was concentrating on not been dragged into the river as the fish tried to escape.
-It did escape as the line snapped.
+It did avoid as the rope snapped.
 My guide reckoned it could have been as big as 500 lbs.
-I heartily recommend sturgeon fishing charters Fraser River tours to everyone.
+I heartily recommend sturgeon fishing charters Fraser River tours to everyone if you’re thinking of partaking in any sort of sturgeon fishing in Mission, BC.